hariprasath-v/hariprasath-v/README.md

 ### Hi there 👋

+## I'm learning and practicing machine learning concepts on my own.

+## I had participated in some data science and machine learning competitions.
+Some of my work is uploaded here.

+## Looking for an opportunity in machine learning/data science.

 <!--
 **hariprasath-v/hariprasath-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.